allegro/blog/_posts/2022-06-01-gc-hands-off-my-data.md

 offer description longer), and additionally, it makes the overhead related to the aforementioned serialisation relatively small – serialisation of a text string is obviously faster than a complex DTO object.

-In my project, I used the [Cafffeine cache](https://github.com/ben-manes/caffeine) to store the data in the on-heap area and OHC library to store it in the off-heap area.
+In my project, I used the [Caffeine cache](https://github.com/ben-manes/caffeine) to store the data in the on-heap area and OHC library to store it in the off-heap area.

 The test scenario consists of querying for descriptions of different offers.
 During the test, I will